-We also may use or disclose your health information, in most cases without your permission2,for the following purposes:
+We also may use or disclose your health information, in most cases without your permission

 - Required by Law: We may use or disclose your health information when and to the extent we are required by law to do so.

 - Business Associates: Sometimes we arrange with individuals and businesses that are not part of PMHCC to perform certain functions on our behalf.
 These individuals and businesses (referred to as our “business associates”) are required to sign a contract with us to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our written agreement with them.

 - To Avert Serious Threat to Health/Safety: We may use or disclose information when necessary to prevent a serious threat to your health or safety or the health and safety of the public or another person.
 Any disclosure, however, must be to someone who may be able to help prevent the threat.

 - Specialized Government Functions: We may disclose your health information requested by the federal government for specialized functions such as national security and intelligence activities, protective services for the President and others, and military and veteran activities.

 - Public Health Purposes: We may disclose your health information for public health purposes to a public health authority that is legally authorized to collect or receive your health information for the purpose of preventing or controlling disease, injury or disability, including but not limited to the reporting of disease, births and deaths.